rafalp/misago_docker/README.md

 Upgrading to newer version
 --------------------------

-To upgrade to newer version, go to `misago_docker` directory and run `git pull` and followed by `./apctl upgrade`.
-This will get latest code from github, rebuild Docker containers and update Misago (and other services) to latest minor releases.
+To upgrade to newer version, go to `misago_docker` directory and run `./apctl upgrade`.
+This will backup your data, get latest code from github, rebuild Docker containers and update Misago (and other services) to latest minor releases.

 You may have to setup git credentials on your machine for `git pull` to work, but entering git password is not required.